jhuapl-boss/boss-manage/docs/NewMachineType.md

 Packer
 ------
-Packer is used to build VM images (Virtualbox OVF or AWS AMI) that are configured by SaltStack.
+Packer is used to build AWS AMI that are configured by SaltStack.

 1. Create a new Packer variable file.
   1. Copy one of the existing files in `packer/variables/`
   2. Rename the new file with the name used in `top.sls`
   3. Edit the new file and update the name to the name used in `top.sls`
-2. Follow the README in `packer/` for instructions on how to run Packer to build the new AMI.
+2. Use `bin/packer.py` to build the new AMI.

 **Note:** AMIs are named as <name>.boss to make sure they are unique in AWS

-**Note:** if you are rebuilding an existing machine image you can skip step #1.
-Instead you need to log into the AWS EC2 console and under the AMIs section deregister the existing AMI image that you are about to rebuild.

 CloudFormation
 --------------
 The last step is to make use of the new AMI.
 Either you can add it to an existing CloudFormation configuration or you can create a new CloudFormation configuration.
-Both options are covered in NewCloudFormationConfiguration.